Complete the form to schedule a free consultation with a traffic lawyer

 Legal Research Insights: License Suspension and Points System Consequences

-License suspension represents one of the most impactful common traffic violations and consequences, triggered by accumulating 12-15 points within 12-24 months, specific serious violations, or citation non-response—affecting employment, family obligations, and daily life with suspension periods from 30 days to permanent revocation.
+License suspension represents one of the most impactful common traffic violations and consequences, triggered by accumulating points within a defined period within 12-24 months, specific serious violations, or citation non-response—affecting employment, family obligations, and daily life with suspension periods from 30 days to permanent revocation.

-Moreover, drivers with suspended licenses face unemployment rates 42% higher than drivers with valid licenses, according to transportation research.
+Moreover, license suspension can create employment challenges for drivers with valid licenses, according to transportation research.

 Understanding Points Systems and Accumulation Thresholds